 Located in the New York-New York Hotel and Casino in Las Vegas, Hershey Chocolate World is home to more than 800 chocolates and candies.
 I love that you get a free sample when you enter the store so go as many times as you want while visiting Las Vegas!

 40. View Some Great Photography

 Located in The Linq Hotel in Las Vegas, The Polaroid Fotobar is a delight for shutterbugs.
 You can upload, edit, and print your own photos on the first floor before touring the museum.

 The museum houses pictures of famous photographers holding up their favorite photos as well as many other fun exhibits of photography throughout the decades.
 For photography lovers, this is a great cheap thing to do in Vegas.

 While at The Linq, you probably noticed the High Roller outside also.
-The High Roller is 550-foot tall Ferris Wheel that welcomes visitors to enjoy a 30 min ride and an open air bar inside of the High Roller cabins.
+The High Roller is a 550-foot tall Ferris Wheel that welcomes visitors to enjoy a 30 min ride and an open-air bar inside of the High Roller cabins.
 There is a fee for this, so check prices before you add the High Roller onto your list.

 41. Learn to Gamble

 Of course, the Las Vegas casinos will teach you to gamble.
 I mean how will they get your money if you don’t feel confident enough to play.

 Most casinos have lesson times, just visit their website, or ask at the information desk.
 They will surely hook you up with free lessons in hopes that you’ll be spending money in Las Vegas casinos after that!

 Shopaholics Will Love: Shop and Dine Tour at the Grand Canal Shoppes